10 Verbalising Your Future

 • accelerated not just hardware acceleration but people too!

-• argued e.g. persuasive speaking or writing
+• argued e.g. persuasive reasoning, either spoken or written

 • deputised because sometimes you have follow, you can’t always be a leader